syedsaqib2457/php-hash/readme.md

+Note: Overlord is currently at version 18 with no official release tag.

+The first official release will be at version 19 when process auto-scaling, proxy request logging and system monitoring features are completed.

 ## Installation

 Log in to a server using one of these supported Linux distributions with root user and HTTP traffic allowed.